 The website has the x-frame-options response header

-Simply paste in the URL for the website you want to embed and click Test Header.
-If the result is 'Couldn't find the X-Frame-Options header...', that means this isn't the reason the website isn't embedding.
+Simply paste the website URL you want to embed and click Test Header.
+If the X-Frame-Options header isn't detected, that means this isn't the reason the website won't embed.

 The website uses a CSP policy that prevents embedding

-The Content-Security-Policy directive shares some similarities with the X-Frame-Options header, and it may be used to fulfill some of the same functions.
-Use this CSP Evaluator to check if there are CSP headers in the website.
+The Content-Security-Policy (CSP) directive shares some similarities with the X-Frame-Options header, and some IT professionals use it to fulfill some of the same functions.
+Use this CSP Evaluator to check for CSP headers in the website.

-Simply paste in the URL of the website you want to embed and click CHECK CSP.
+Simply paste the website URL you want to embed and click CHECK CSP.
 If the result is 'No CSP headers found', that means this isn't the reason the website isn't embedding.

 Can I make the website embeddable?

-⭐️ Keep in mind, this is for informational purposes only.
+💡 Keep in mind, this section is for informational purposes only.
 Webex Events doesn't make any recommendations for configuring any other website's security.

 If you don't own the website and don't have a direct relationship with the owner, then you're unlikely to get them to update what's needed to make the website embeddable.
 Most large websites like Facebook and Instagram won't change their policies around embedding.
 However, try reaching out to their support team to find out if there's an alternative.
 Odds are, you'll have to open the website externally.

-If you're trying to embed a sponsor's website, there's a good chance you can work something out with them.
-Ask your contact with the sponsor to reach out to the person in charge of their website and have them check their SSL certificate, x-frame-options header, and CSP headers.
+If you're trying to embed a sponsor's website, you can likely work something out with them.
+Ask your contact with the sponsor to reach out to the person in charge of their website and have them check their SSL certificate, X-Frame-Options header, and CSP headers.

-If it's your website, have your website admin check on these things.
+If it's your website, have your website admin check on these items.

-Send your website administrator this article along with the following links:
+Send your website admin this article along with the following links:

-⭐️ Keep in mind, the x-frame-options header protects a website from certain types of attacks, so website admins may not agree to remove it entirely.
-If the website uses CSP, they might be able allowlist Webex Events using the frame-src directive linked above.
+💡 Keep in mind, the X-Frame-Options header protects a website from certain types of attacks, so website admins may not agree to remove it entirely.
+If the website uses CSP, they might be able to allowlist Webex Events using the frame-src directive linked above.

 What are my alternatives?

 Videos hosted on popular sites like YouTube, Vimeo, Wistia, Facebook, and Twitch all embed in Webex Events!
 However, with any video hosting site, there may be factors that prevent embedding.
-This section helps you figure out why a video isn't embedding in your Webex Event/Community.
+This section helps you figure out why a video isn't embedding in your Webex Event App or Community.

 Psst!
-You can skip the hassle of embed URLs by using the Webex Events Video Center for simulive sessions, live stream recordings, and sponsor video content.
+Skip the hassle of embed URLs and sharing settings by using the Webex Events Video Center for simulive sessions, live stream recordings, sponsor video content, and more.